SiliconLabs/wfx-fullMAC-tools/Examples/SiliconLabs/secure_mqtt/README.md

 	* Copy/Paste each certificate/key (x509 PEM format) in the terminal.
 	* Validate each item by pressing Enter.

-	> The certificates/keys are then stored at the end of the internal Flash memory, allowing you to skip this step between reboots.

 11. Once the example correctly started, a message containing the LED states is sent every second on the publish topic selected previously.

-Additionally:

-* Pressing the push buttons also sends a message, containing the name of the button pushed, on the publish topic.
+12. Play with the pushbuttons on the board, on each pressure a message, containing the name of the button pushed, is sent on the publish topic.
 And the associated LED is toggled allowing to control the application state.
+13. Send a message on the subscribe topic, either from the cloud interface or from another MQTT client, to remotely change the LED state.
-* The state of LEDs can also be changed remotely by sending a JSON message on the subscribe topic.
-The message must contain the name of LED to change the state (i.e. `LED0` or `LED1`) and the wanted state (i.e. `On` or `Off`).
-Here is an example of message accepted by the application `{"name":"LED0","state":"On"}`.
+The message must follow this format `{"name":"LED0","state":"On"}` to by accepted by the application, where the field _name_ contains the name of LED to change the state (i.e. `LED0` or `LED1`) and the field _state_ contains the requested state (i.e. `On` or `Off`).

 	> Keep in mind to escape the quotes in the message to send if you use a Shell, making the real message to send: `{\"name\":\"LED0\",\"state\":\"On\"}`.

+14. Execute a reboot, either by pressing the reset button of the board or by unplugging then plugging it again.
+The result of this action let you see that all the information regarding the Wi-Fi and MQTT connections have been kept in memory.
+The MQTT message sending can restart as before, i.e. with the same configuration, or a new configuration can be applied.
+Notice that the Wi-Fi information are independent from the MQTT information, meaning that a new Wi-Fi configuration or a new MQTT configuration can be applied without needing to reconfigure the other one.

+	> If the **Page Erage** option is selected in the **advanced settings...** menu of the Simplicity Flash Commander tool, the information stored in the NVM will stay intact during a firmware download, as long as the new firmware doesn't overlap.

 ## TLS Security